AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/3_leiden_clustering.md

 # Leiden Clustering
 ---
-This module performs Leiden clustering using RAPIDS single-cell library with STAligner embeddings for neighbor graph construction.
+This module performs Leiden clustering using RAPIDS single-cell library with STAligner embeddings.

 ## Overview